 This is great for live music events where an instrument or vocalist is mic'd up and they need to have crispy audio coming through.
 Studio Sound can also serve as a way to mic up an audio speaker to play music from.
 It's also great for podcast hosts that want the highest quality sound to be broadcasted.

 Keep in mind that Studio Sound does not play your screenshare's audio.
-To do this you can follow the steps here.
+Share screen share audio like this.

 Studio sound is off by default and can be enabled by clicking on the studio microphone icon to the right of the HD video icon.
 Crowdcast saves these preferences for future sessions that way if you always want it on, you don't have to click it again.